Skip to content

 • Single-node (runSingleNodeLoop): timer-based collect → diff → reconcile.
 State is kept in memory (lastReconciled *state.Snapshot).

 • Cluster (runMainLoop): leader collects and proposes snapshots via raft.
-Reconciliation triggers on Applied() channel when raft commits a new snapshot.
+Reconciliation triggers on Applied() channel when raft commits a new snapshot (tracked by the FSM’s pending-snapshot flag, so commits that land in the same batch can’t be lost).
 Reconciled state is proposed back through raft for replication.
+The leader skips the proposal entirely when the collected snapshot matches both the committed current state and the reconciled state — the raft log stays quiet while nothing changes.

 FileDescription